 A phase filter that works better because the phase shift between the two interfering beams is nearly independent of wavelength is a quarter waveplate followed by linear polarizers at different angles.
 The quarter waveplate is oriented to convert the test beam into left-handed circular polarization and the reference beam into right-handed circular polarization.
-It can be shown11 that if these circularly polarized beams are transmitted through a linear polarizer a phase shift between the two interfering beams proportional to twice the rotation angle of the polarizer results.
+As shown below, if these circularly polarized beams are transmitted through a linear polarizer a phase shift between the two interfering beams proportional to twice the rotation angle of the polarizer results.

 Let the test beam be left circularly polarized with a phase of δ_t , and the reference beam be right circularly polarized with a phase of δ_r .
 Further, let both beams be incident upon a linear polarizer oriented at an angle α with respect to the x-axis.
+Using the Jones vectors representation, the test and reference beams are: